Orama-Interactive/Pixelorama-Docs/CONTRIBUTING.md

 Locate its `.md` source file in the `docs/` directory of the repository and open it in your favorite text editor - or directly within GitHub, although that is not recommended because you might lose your work.
 You can then commit the changes, push them to your fork and open a pull request.

 ### If you want to add a new page
-Create a `.md` file inside the `docs/` directory with a meaningful name (preferrably using snake_case).
+Create a `.md` file inside the `docs/` directory with a meaningful name (preferably using snake_case).
 You can then edit the file with your favorite text editor, and write its content like you do for any other file.
-At the top of the file, make sure to include its **unique id**, preferrably the same as the file name, the page title and the siderbar label.
+At the top of the file, make sure to include its **unique id**, preferably the same as the file name, the page title and the sidebar label.
 They should be in a format like this:
 ```
 ---
 id: example_page